The Difference Between Open Peril Coverage and Named Peril Coverage

 Cons

-Open peril insurance is more expensive.
-When compared to named peril insurance, open peril is the more expensive option.
-This is because more comprehensive coverage is offered, but it's worth considering that if nothing happens, and the property doesn't encounter any damage, the property owner is out significantly more out-of-pocket costs than with a named peril insurance policy.
+Open peril coverage is the more expensive option out of the two insurance policies because more comprehensive coverage is offered.
+This is because more comprehensive coverage is offered, but if nothing happens and the property doesn't encounter any damage, the property owner is out significantly more out-of-pocket costs than with named peril coverage.

-Exclusions do still apply.
 While open peril insurance is comprehensive, exclusions do still apply to most policies.
-For example, most open peril insurance policies do not include flood protection.
-That's why it's so important for property owners to read through their policies thoroughly.
+Most open peril insurance policies do not include flood protection.
+That's why it's important for property owners to read through their policies thoroughly.

 Now that we have a clearer picture of the pros and cons of an open peril insurance policy, let's take a look at the pros and cons of a named insurance policy.